use cases of blockchain in different industries globally

 examples of blockchain applications in healthcare business operations

-Being one of the hottest healthcare tech trends, blockchain addresses critical issues like data security, patient privacy, and interoperability with other systems.
-For instance, Medicalchain uses blockchain to store patient health records securely.
+One of the hottest healthcare tech trends, blockchain addresses data security, patient privacy, and compatibility with other systems.
+As an example, Medicalchain uses blockchain to store patient health records securely.
 This allows patients to control access and share their medical data with healthcare providers.

 Another example of utilizing blockchain for industry operations is drug traceability.
 Pharmaceutical companies like IBM track drug production and distribution with the help of blockchain, ensuring transparency and reducing counterfeit medications.